lhailani/cse15l-lab-reports/lab-report-4-week-8.md

 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+- For snippet 1, I don't think there would be much line changes within our code.
+For instance, we could add another if statement that looks for the criteria of backticks.

 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+- No, I think there would be more changes involves for our program to work.
+As snippet 2, takes into consideration of nested parentheses, brackets, and escaped brackets.
+We would have to write additional lines of code (most likely >10 lines) that considers these special factors.
+Our current program only checks for open and closed parentheses/brackets.
+Also, checks for spaces between lines.
+However, it does not check the special cases within snippet 2, so, multiple lines of code would be needed to check for these cases.
+Furthermore, there would be other special cases that snippet 2 does not cover.

 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+- More changes would definitely be needed to address the special cases in snippet 3.
+As the output, included links that were not expected.
+Issues that we would need to address and include in our program would be looking for spaces *in* brackets and the parentheses.
+Also, taking into consideration random lines of text that are not links.
+There are a lot of special cases that our program did not cover and would take more than 10 lines of code.
+We would also have to think of other related cases too.